 Many birds eat dried grains as part of their regular, healthy diets.
-Wheat, milo, millet, barley, and yes, rice are all great sources of carbohydrates that give birds energy to grow, raise their young, migrate and survive cold winters and poor weather.
-Once the bird eats the grain, it is rapidly broken down and digested – it never has the opportunity to swell with water absorption to a point where it endangers the bird.
+Wheat, milo, millet, barley, and yes, rice are all great sources of carbohydrates that give birds energy to grow, raise their young, migrate, and survive cold winters and poor weather.
+Once the bird eats the grain, it is rapidly broken down and digested.
+Rice never has the opportunity to swell with water absorption to a point where it endangers the bird.

 This does not mean, however, that rice is perfect for throwing at weddings.
-The symbolism of rice – fertility and prosperity – is well meaning, but tubular grains of hard, dried rice can create a hazardous walking surface for the happy couple and their guests, particularly if the rice is tossed at the couple's exit, which may be after dark when visibility is low and footing may be more uncertain.
+The symbolism of rice to grant the happy couple fertility and prosperity is well meaning, but not always practical.
+Tubular grains of hard, dried rice can create a hazardous walking surface for the happy couple and their guests, particularly if the rice is tossed at the couple's exit, which may be after dark when visibility is low and footing may be more uncertain.
 The risk of injury from slips and falls on wedding rice, and the potential lawsuits that may result from such incidents, is why rice is no longer recommended for wedding tosses.
 Many wedding venues have even banned rice to avoid any potential problems.

 Using Wedding Birdseed

 Instead of dried rice, many couples opt to toss wedding birdseed at the end of their celebration.
 Birds are more accustomed to birdseed, particularly in urban and suburban areas, and they will more readily help clean it up after the wedding.